 It doesn't sound fair or 'right', but for the time being it's a reality.

-If leaving the country arrive at the terminal at least three hours before your flight as Israeli security procedures can be time-consuming.
+When leaving the country, you must arrive at the terminal at least three hours before your flight, as Israeli security procedures can be time-consuming.

 Departing passengers are personally questioned by security agents even before arriving at the check-in desk.

 This interview can last as little as a minute, or as long as an hour if a passenger is selected for additional screening.

 After the search, bags are placed through an X-ray machine before passengers proceed to the check-in counters.

 Occasionally, if security has assessed a person as a low risk, they will pass them straight through to the check-in desks, bypassing the main x-ray machines.